ConnorAlbert/ReactBugTracker/README.md

 `localhost:3000`

+## Technologies used

+  - This app uses React, JavaScript, Spring Boot, MySQL, HTML, and CSS.
+  - I Deployed React to Netlify and Spring Boot backend to heroku.

 ## Reflection

-  -  I created this app as a way to learn new technologies while also making something i could use in the future.
+ - I created this project to learn new technologies while also making something i could use in the future.
-  - This app uses React, JavaScript, Spring Boot, and MySQL I deployed react to Netlify and Spring Boot backend to Heroku.